Associate in Applied Science (A.A.S.)

 - Present projects using various media typical to the architectural industry.

 - Analyze typical processes for the professional practice of architecture.

 Matthew Rischpater is the lead instructor and advisor for the Architectural Technology program.
 He has over 20 years of experience in designing residential and small commercial structures throughout Western and Central New York, Miami, and the Florida Keys.
-Combined with his field experience, Rischpater brings a passionate approach to architectural theory and history in the classes he teaches at FLCC.
+Combined with his field experience, Rischpater is passionate about architectural theory and history and brings that enthusiasm to the classes he teaches at FLCC.

 Explore Your Career Options

 Map out a path toward your future career, and discover opportunities related to this area of study.